 They will not want to be bombarded with all the facts, just yet anyway.

 Just ease in slowly and explain how you two are connected, or maybe how you think you two are connected.

 One other piece of advice that I would like to share is for you not to expect too much from your match.

 They may not have any new information that they can share with you.

 Or, they may not want to make contact at all.
 Yes, some people just want to be on their own and work on their family tree by themselves.

 The following 16-minute video is presented by family historian Vivien Brown.
 The video will walk you through the process of contacting your match-ups and how to get the most from this helpful feature.

 You can check out my 10 Tips For Contacting Your Ancestry DNA Matches post for more useful tips and advice.

 Besides discovering what your DNA results can reveal and possibly making connections as well you will also want to protect your information.

 You don’t want any person reading your results.
-You want to have some anonymity.
+Anonymity will be a high priority for you.